31 Iconic Moments From RuPaul's Drag Race All Stars 4

 Another series of RuPaul’s Drag Race All Stars is now over – and what a series it was.

-After yet another finale twist which saw both Monét X Change and Trinity the Tuck joining Chad Michaels, Alaska Thunderfuck and Trixie Mattel in landing a coveted spot in RuPaul’s imaginary hallway (oh, and $100,000, which isn’t exactly shabby either).
+After yet another finale twist, both Monét X Change and Trinity the Tuck wound up joining Chad Michaels, Alaska Thunderfuck and Trixie Mattel in landing a coveted spot in RuPaul’s imaginary hallway (oh, and $100,000, which isn’t exactly shabby either).

 If you’re anything like us, you’re already counting down the days until series 11 starts later this month, but before we get ahead of ourselves, let’s remember some of the ridiculous, outrageous and gag-worthy moments that All Stars 4 gave us...